CHARLES (CHARLIE) GWATHMEY, FAIA (1938-2009)

 1994 - The Chen Residence, aka The Chimere, Taipei, Taiwan.
 Commissioned 1990.
 A massive 40,000 square feet.
 Project architects Jacob Alspector and Gregory Karn.
 Featured in GA Houses 34.
 Confirmed unbuilt.

 1995 - The Alan and Carol Pomerantz Apartment, aka Park Avenue Apartment, 1185 Park Avenue 5C, New York NY.
 Gutted down to the studs for its two- year renovation.
 Commissioned 1994.
 2300 sf.
 Top photo by Hiroko Matsuike; other photos by Paul Warchol.
-Sold to Herbert and Judith Freeman.
+Sold in 2012 to Herbert and Judith Freeman.

 1997 - The Michael Dell Residence, aka Villa Austin, aka the Hilltop House, aka Hilltop Residence, 3400 Toro Canyon Road, Austin TX.
 Overlooks Lake Austin.
 The complex is 33,000 square feet, has 8 bedrooms and bathrooms, 13 half baths, a conference room, a restaurant quality kitchen, an exercise room, an indoor pool, an outdoor pool, cabanas, and a five-level terraced lawn on 85 acres.
 Commissioned 1993.
 Still owned by Dell as of 2018.